OpenNewsLabs/pocketsphinx-stt/README.md

 ```

-There are two options, one expect the file to be already an audio file that can work with pocketsphixn
+There are two options, one expect the file to be already an audio file that can work with pocketsphinx

 ```js
 const transcribe = require('pocketsphinx-stt').transcribe;